BrunoScheufler/helferlein/README.md

 ![Helferlein (Little Helper)](./media/helferlein.jpg)

-> A small but helpful tool to set up a continuously-running git repository watcher to build CI/CD pipelines in seconds
+> A small but helpful tool to set up a continuously-running, branch-based Git repository watcher to build CI/CD pipelines in seconds

 ## features

-- configurable poll-rate to keep in sync with upstream changes
+- concurrent watching over as many projects as your system can handle
-- support for concurrent watching and working with as many repositories as your system can handle
+- branches are tracked completely independently, so you can handle multiple tracks (e.g. `main`, `staging`)

 ## use cases